top of page

 A big drink when you're thirsty.

-Chlorine creates a bleaching agent when mixed with water that sits on top of the surface of our skin, making it easy to breathe into our lungs.
-When combined with organic compounds like sweat, urine, skin and certain shampoos or soaps, chlorine can even create harmful toxins known as HAAs.
-Some studies suggest inhalation of chlorine can even lead to increased irritability and mood disturbances plus exposure to chlorinated swimming pools in early life is also associated with higher risk of airway inflammation and IgE sensitization to dust mites, independent of other risk factors (see this study).
+Chlorine can strip away the natural oils on our skin and hair leaving them dry and irritated, and prone to damage.
+A compromised skin barrier can also contribute to topical over growths creating a cycle that can be difficult to break.
+It also creates a bleaching agent when mixed with water that sits on the surface of our skin, that we breathe into our lungs.
+When combined with organic compounds like sweat, urine, skin and even certain shampoos or soaps, chlorine may create harmful compounds known as HAAs.
+Some studies also suggest inhalation of chlorine leads to increased irritability plus exposure to chlorinated swimming pools in early life is associated with higher risk of airway inflammation and IgE sensitization to dust mites, independent of other risk factors (see this study).

 SHOWER FILTERS 🚿

-Chlorine not only disrupts the pH balance of your skin and hair causing dryness and irritation, it may also kill the good bacteria on your skin - plus as you shower, chlorine can enter your system through inhalation and absorption.
+Chlorine not only disrupts the pH balance of your skin and hair causing dryness and irritation, it may also kill the good bacteria on your skin and as you shower, chlorine can enter your system through inhalation and absorption.
 Attaching a shower filter is a relatively simple and inexpensive way of minimising this risk — change the filter every six months or when you can smell chlorine again!

 New Zealand: